mdayat/edu-manager-pro/docs/api/auth.md

 2. `401 Unauthorized`: Request rejected due to one of the following scenarios:

    1. Empty `Authorization` header
-   2. Invalid access token
+   2. Invalid refresh token

-   > **Note:** The client should handle this response manually to generate a new pair of access and refresh token.
-Please refer to [refresh](auth.md#refresh) endpoint.
+   > **Note:** When refresh token is invalid, regardless the reasons, user will be logged out to ensure security.

 3. `500 Internal Server Error`: The server failed to do one of these scenarios:
    1. Failed to create a new pair of access and refresh token
-   2. Failed to update refresh token (if it's an old user)
+   2. Failed to update refresh token